Computing the eigensystem#

 This structure preservation can be used to implement a QR iteration step in a highly efficient manner.
 We will not go into technical details about this here.

-Let us now run a couple of iterations of the QR iteration, and let’s see how quickly the second to last element in the last row of \(H\) converges to zero.
-If it is zero, the bottom last diagonal element is a wanted eigenvalue (convince yourself that this is true).
+Let us now run a couple of iterations of the QR iteration and let’s see how quickly the second-to-last element in the last row of \(H\) converges to zero.
+If that subdiagonal element is zero, then the bottom-right diagonal entry is an eigenvalue (you can verify this by considering the block structure).

 nsteps = 300